-This Paleo Deep Fried Chicken will make you forget all about it 😉
+This Paleo Deep Fried Chicken will make you forget all about your dinner plan for tonight 😉.

 ‘Going Paleo?
 Might as well get over your love for crispy fried chicken then!’

 I’m sure you must have heard this a loooottt of time.
 Right?

 Well, let me tell you one thing: This paleo chicken is gluten, dairy, grain, AND nut free.

 It’s SO crispy and delicious that even non-Paleo peeps can’t help but ask for more.
 Plus, it’s a stupid easy recipe.
 Trust me.

 Another thing that you hear often is that homemade fried chicken takes ages to cook.
 When you think about it, it takes less time than:

 - Driving to your hometown Fried Chicken drive-thru,

 - Driving back home.